Far Cry (video game): Multiplayer

 The game included three multiplayer modes: Deathmatch, Team Deathmatch, and 'Assault' - An attack/defend mode where one team must guard three bases and the other must capture them.
 Ubisoft closed the online servers in October 2015.

 Synopsis

 Setting

-The game's story follows an ex U.S. Army Special Forces soldier stranded on a mysterious archipelago.
+The game's story follows a retired U.S. Army Special Forces soldier stranded on a mysterious archipelago.
 He is searching for a female journalist named Valerie Constantine, after she went missing when their boat was destroyed by mercenaries.
 The game includes thematic elements relating to the dangers of weaponizing genetic engineering and the genocide of local islanders as can be seen by the deformed creatures created by a mad scientist named Krieger.

 The terrain in Far Cry varies greatly.
 Set on a South Pacific archipelago, the landscape includes beaches, dense rain forests, towering canyons, mines, swamps, and even volcanic forests.
 Many of the interiors range from simple beach huts and army camps to elaborate complexes, an underground temple, and ultra-modern research labs.
 Several of these mazes use the remains of Japanese World War II-era fortifications and bunkers.